Henry US Survival Rifle (AR-7)

 Another niche rimfire rifle.
 While the Henry U.S. Survival Rifle is similar in price to the Henry Classic Lever Action 22, the design reflects a completely different purpose.
 The Armalite AR-7 Explorer that the Henry is based on was originally designed as a pilot’s survival weapon.
 Packed away in its floating buttstock, delicate mechanisms and sights are well coddled.
 This thing could survive a plane crash that would render most other lightweight 22’s into scrap.

 I don’t think the majority of Henry US Survival Rifle buyers are putting it into an airplane, so I’ll be reviewing it as a backpack/quad/canoe 22 that one could use to take small game like grouse where local game regulations allow it.
+The Henry Survival Rifle goes for $249 in the US and $369 in Canada.

 If you own a Survival Rifle and use it fairly often, you’ll probably be disassembling and reassembling it often.
 Luckily, it’s very well designed and easy to assemble or take down.
 To assemble: